 The Goal of Chess

 The goal of chess is to trap the enemy king so that it cannot avoid being captured.
 If an enemy piece could capture the king in the next move, this is either "check" or "checkmate".

 If a player's king is under direct attack, but it can move out of harm's way, the king is merely "in check".
 When this is the case, that king is required to move out of harm's way on its turn.
-It is forbidden to leave the king in check, and it is forbidden for a player to move his king into check.
-Depending on the nature of the attack, the player might be able to do one of the following to get his king out of check:
+It is forbidden to leave the king in check, and it is forbidden for a player to move their king into check.
+Depending on the nature of the attack, the player might be able to do one of the following to get their king out of check:

 - Capture the attacker, but only if there are no other pieces still attacking the king